dfinity/vscode-motoko/README.md

 ## Recent Changes

-We are currently in the process of revamping the Motoko VS Code extension.

 Projects using `dfx >= 0.11.1` use a new, experimental language server.

 To continue using the original language server, you can modify your `dfx.json` file to use version `0.11.0` or earlier: